mainwp/mainwp-child/readme.txt

 = 0.23 =
 * Fixed some deprecated warnings
-* Fixed issues with Keyword Links extension
+* Fixed issues with the Keyword Links extension

 = 0.22 =
 * Added extra functionality for keyword link extension